Ted Drewes

-Ted Drewes is a family-owned frozen custard company in St. Louis, Missouri, United States.
-The business was founded by Ted Drewes, Sr. in 1929.
-The shop on Chippewa Street (designated as a section of historic U.S. Route 66) is open much of the year, while the South Grand Boulevard location is open from mid-May through late August.
+Ted Drewes is a family-owned frozen custard company in St. Louis, Missouri, founded by Ted Drewes, Sr. in 1929.
+There are two locations, one on Chippewa Street (part of U.S. Route 66), with the other on South Grand Boulevard.

-Its signature dish is the "concrete," a serving of frozen custard so thick that it is customarily presented to the customer upside down.
+Its signature item is the "concrete", a serving of frozen custard so thick that it is customarily presented to the customer upside down.

 History

-Ted Drewes started making frozen custard while working for a carnival and opened his first fixed location near St. Petersburg, Florida, in 1929.
+A noted local athlete who starred for his high school basketball team and later dominated municipal tennis tournaments for more than a decade, Ted Drewes started making frozen custard while working for a carnival and opened his first fixed location near St. Petersburg, Florida, in 1929.
 The first St. Louis shop began serving in 1930 on Natural Bridge Avenue near Goodfellow Blvd.
 Less than a year later, it was moved westward along the avenue.
 A second location was opened at 4224 South Grand Blvd. in 1931.
 In 1941, a third location opened at 6726 Chippewa Street, on one of the alignments of U.S. Route 66 through St. Louis.
 The Natural Bridge and Florida locations had closed by 1958, but the Chippewa and South Grand locations remain open.
+When Ted Drewes, Sr. died in 1968, the St. Louis Post-Dispatch noted his passing in an obituary that focused on his tennis.

 For decades, the Grand Avenue location was the flagship store, serving what was then a densely populated urban area in the neighborhood of Dutchtown and near the neighborhoods of Tower Grove South, Gravois Park, Bevo Mill, Holly Hills, and Carondelet.
 Each year, it would open in April and close on October 31.
 The Chippewa location served as an outpost near the city limits for travelers heading to or returning from an Ozark weekend getaway.
 In those days, it was open from Memorial Day to Labor Day.

 Between the population shifting west in the city and Route 66 drawing more crowds, the Chippewa store became the flagship location.
 Its season extended to more of the year, while the shop on Grand shortened its seasonal operation.
-In the wake of the transition, the Chippewa Street store expanded its building and bought a neighboring property to accommodate parking.
-As dessert eating habits have changed, the Chippewa store has stayed open later in the year.
-It is now closed for the winter only during the month of January.
+In the weeks leading up to Christmas, Ted Drewes began selling live Christmas trees.
+In the wake of the transition, the Chippewa store expanded its building and bought a neighboring property to accommodate parking.
+By 2006, the company was making more than 150,000 gallons of custard every year.

+The Chippewa store is closed only during the month of January.
 In 2013, it closed briefly after a minor electrical fire.
-The South Grand location now opens only for the summer months.
+The South Grand location now operates only seasonally during summer months.

-In the weeks leading up to Christmas, Ted Drewes sells live Christmas trees.

-Ted Drewes, Jr., reports that he has fielded numerous requests to turn the small chain into a nationwide franchise, but has refused.
+In 2013, Ted Drewes Jr. said he has declined numerous requests to franchise nationally.

-In 2019, Ted Drewes celebrated 90 years of serving frozen custard.
+Due to effects from the COVID-19 pandemic, the South Grand location closed temporarily prior to the summer of 2020.
+It reopened for the summer of 2023.

+On August 26, 2024, Ted Drewes Jr. died at the age of 96.